Tanyajain2006/Technical-Writing-GDG-Open-Source/the journey of a web request.md

 ### TCP Connection: Managing Data Flow and Network Congestion

-Two key mechanisms within TCP that manage data flow and network congestion are TCP Window Sizing and Congestion Control Algorithms.
+Two key mechanisms within TCP that manage data flow and network congestion are **TCP Window Sizing** and **Congestion Control Algorithms**.

 #### 1. TCP Window sizing
 TCP window sizing is a flow control technique used to manage the amount of data a sender can transmit before receiving an acknowledgment (ACK) from the receiver.